• Genre: First Person, Puzzle, Thriller

 One thing we established at the beginning of the project was that no puzzle should require outside knowledge.
 Unfortunately, we failed to stay true to that on the last puzzle.

-Due to the little time we had left, we weren't able to implement visual hints that would have guided the player towards the answer.
+Due to the little time we had left, we couldn't implement visual hints that would have guided the player towards the answer.